 The American Dental Education Association (ADEA) defines dentistry as the field of health sciences devoted to maintaining the health of the teeth, gums, and other hard and soft tissues of the oral cavity and adjacent structures.
 Dentists provide a wide range of care, including prevention of tooth decay and periodontal (gum) disease, correcting malocclusion (misalignment of teeth), and diagnosing oral disorders.
 Some dentists work in education and public health dentistry.
 There are ten clinical fields within dentistry: general dentistry, dental public health, endodontics (dental nerves and pulp), oral and maxillofacial pathology, oral and maxillofacial radiology, oral and maxillofacial surgery, orthodontics and dentofacial orthopedics, pediatric dentistry, periodontics (gums), and prosthodontics (tooth replacements).
 Most dentists (79%) are general practitioners and work in private practice.
-According to the US Bureau of Labor Statistics, the mean annual salary of general practice dentists in 2018 was $156,240 and the demand for dentists is expected to increase 19% by 2026.
+According to the US Bureau of Labor Statistics, the median annual salary of general practice dentists in 2020 was $164,010 and the demand for dentists is expected to increase 8% by 2030.

 Dentists are required to graduate from an accredited dental school and pass a licensing exam.
 Most dental schools are four years in length and although general dentists are not required to complete an additional residency, many choose to, in order to expand their training.
 Specialization residencies can last anywhere from one to six years beyond dental school.
 Dental schools award the degree of Doctor of Dental Surgery (DDS) or the Doctor of Dental Medicine (DMD).
 Both degrees are equivalent.